Original North American area codes: Implementation and expansion

-From the customer dialing experience in the Englewood DDD trials, the Bell Laboratories engineers gained the confidence to predict that customers would use the new numbering plan with a reasonable degree of convenience and accuracy.
+From the customer dialing experience in the Englewood DDD trials, Bell Laboratories engineers gained the confidence to predict that customers would use the new numbering plan with a reasonable degree of convenience and accuracy.
+As a result a second installation of DDD was planned for Washington, D.C. for the Fall of 1953, with the improvement of centralized AMA (CAMA), over the previous local billing arrangement in Englewood.

 After the success of these trials, expansion of the numbering plan accelerated with new crossbar systems and four new area codes in 1953, and seven in 1954.
-By the end of the decade thirty-one additional area codes had been created over the initial allotment of 1947. to satisfy the post-war surge in demand for telephone service.
+By the end of the decade thirty-one new area codes had been created in addition to the initial allotment of 1947. to satisfy the post-war surge in demand for telephone service.